Spin stiffness and resilience phase transition in a noisy toric-rotor code: Introduction

 In Sec.~\ref{sec1}, we give a brief introduction to the toric-rotor code.
 In Sec.~\ref{sec2}, we introduce our quantum formalism for the partition function of the $XY$ model.
-In Sec.~\ref{sec3}, we define our noisy model for the toric-rotor code and demonstrate the correspondence between the mixed-state phase transition in the toric-rotor code and the KT phase transition in the $XY$ model.
-Finally, in Sec.~\ref{sec4}, we map the spin stiffness in the $XY$ model to a resilience order parameter that characterizes the different phases of the model.
+In Sec.~\ref{sec3}, we define our noisy model for the toric-rotor code and demonstrate the correspondence between the resilience phase transition in the toric-rotor code and the KT phase transition in the $XY$ model.
+Finally, in Sec.~\ref{sec4}, we map the spin stiffness in the $XY$ model to a resilience order parameter that characterizes the different phases of the model, and in Sec.\ref{sec5}, discuss the connection between our results and postselected quantum error correction.